Reigate Community Counselling Centre

 Registered Charity number 1154986

-The centre is based in the heart of Reigate and we also use rooms locally all of which are well served by public transport and car parking with disabled access.
+The centre is based in the heart of Reigate and face to face sessions are in comfortable rooms all of which are well served by public transport and car parking with disabled access.

 Sessions last for between 50 and 60 minutes.
 After the initial call where we discuss what has brought you to consider counselling, an appointment would be made to meet with a counsellor as soon as possible.
 At the first meeting you and the counsellor can talk through your concerns and you can ask questions without any obligation to continue.